-Single-Asset Entity Borrower
+Single-Purpose Entity Borrower

-The borrower on a mortgage loan in the pool is usually a single-asset entity that does not own any assets other than the real property, furniture and fixtures that secure the loan.
-In some cases, however, the mortgage loan documents provide that a multi-asset borrower must become a single-asset entity within a specified period of time.
+The borrower on a mortgage loan in the pool is usually a single-purpose entity that may not own any assets other than the real property, furniture and fixtures that secure the loan.
+In some cases, however, the mortgage loan documents provide that a multi-asset borrower must become a single-purpose entity within a specified period of time.
+In other cases, the requirement that a borrower be a single-purpose entity was waived, generally permitting the borrower to own additional assets.
 A borrower's failure to comply with the requirements set forth in the mortgage loan documents may result in an event of default on the mortgage loan.